Hopp direkte til innhold

 Application

-Operational risk management processes aim to assess the risks of a specific route or operation, sailing from port A to port B. Most operational risk assessment applies a qualitative or semiquantitative approach, supported with relevant data.
+• Operational and voyage risk management processes: Operational risk management processes aim to assess the risks of a specific route or operation, as planning activities prior to sailing from port A to port B. Most operational risk assessment applies a qualitative or semiquantitative approach, supported with relevant data.
 They may also be supported by quantitative approaches such as the Polar Operational Limit Assessment Risk Index System (POLARIS).

 Arctic Risk Influencing Factors